 1. What kind of cuisine is popular in Sichuan?

 Sichuan cuisine is indisputably one of China’s most celebrated cooking styles.
 Featuring bold and spicy flavor, Chengdu’s many delicacies are something that any visitor must try when coming to Sichuan.
 Some notable dishes include hot pot, Homestyle Tofu, Kung Pao Chicken, and Double-boiled Beef.

-4. Will Jiuzhai valley have opportunities for wildlife photography?
+2. Will Jiuzhaigou have opportunities for wildlife photography?

 Throughout this trip, we will pass through the Chinese provinces of Sichuan, Gansu, and Qinghai.

 4. Which indigenous communities will we encounter on this trip?